Health Economics and Market Access

 Industry advisory group

 The ATTC Industry Advisory Group (IAG) was established to bring developers of advanced therapies and supporting industry together to tackle the key challenges and advise the ATTC programme.
 The core focus of the group is to enable early traction of new advanced therapies by engagement with ATTCs and developing standards and best practices across the industry in the UK and internationally.
-Recently, the group has been joined by representatives from NHS England to ensure alignment for clinical adoption.

 In preparation for an increased number of ATMP products being adopted into clinical practice, sharing knowledge across the ATTC network has been identified as a key strategic activity.
+We have created the Advanced Therapies NHS readiness toolkit to support the rapid adoption of ATMPs within NHS hospitals by sharing templates and exemplar documents that will prepare healthcare organisations for the development of local structures, systems, pathways, procedures, processes and workflows

 We are also developing several networks of experts across the centres.
 Visits from one centre to another are also a central element to effectively sharing best practice, building relationships and understanding local challenges.